 The company trawls through the on-line databases of domain names searching for their expiry dates and business contact addresses then send out a “notice” to “renew” your domain before it expires.

-The “notice” however, looks more like a renewal invoice and the scam is that the they are trying to get you to sign over your domain name from your current Internet service provider to their own one to receive all future payments.
+The “notice” however, looks more like a renewal invoice and the scam is that

 Many Internet users have fallen victim to this scam and in 2003, the American Federal Trade Commission issued a banning order on the Canada-based Domain Registry of America (DROA) for: